NexusWarp/cricket-score-counter/README.md

-just a normal score counter built in js
+just a normal score counter built using js.